adriengelle/ws_adriengelle/content/project/echo-parakeet/index.md

 * Diet: leaves, fruits, flowers and stems of primarily native plant species (also includes exotic species).
 * Cavity nesters (naturally nesting in cavities in endemic trees).
 * The Echo Parakeet project is the world’s most successful parrot recovery programme.

+More information about the project on [Mauritian Wildlife FOundation.org](https://www.mauritian-wildlife.org/ "Mauritian Wildlife FOundation website").